NASA-IMPACT/csdap-cumulus/README.md

    }
    ```

-   If this occurs, simply run `./tf apply` again, which should then succeed
+   If this occurs, simply run `./tf apply` again.
+See
-   within another 10 minutes or so.
+   [Deploying Cumulus Troubleshooting] for more information.

 Finally, if you registered an Earthdata Login application to obtain values for
 your `urs_client_id` and `urs_client_password` variables, as mentioned above,